MEQDAD0904/MEQDAD0904/README.md

 ## 🌱 Where I Am

-I'm at the beginning of my professional analytics career — actively building projects focused on revenue, customer behavior, and business decision-making.
+I'm transitioning into a professional Data Analytics career, building projects focused on revenue, customer behavior, and business decision-making.

 I believe the best analysts grow by **learning in public**: sharing what they discover, what they get wrong, and how they think through problems.